-This year, we did the Fearground Freakshow on Sunday afternoon.
+In 2016, we did the Fearground Freakshow on Sunday afternoon.
 This is where the clowns and other carnival “freaks” live.
 There are a few bangs and people jumping out – but they don’t touch you.
 We did visit on Sunday afternoon when it was still light out.
 Even though it was an inside attraction, knowing it was daytime helped my daughter.

 What About Rides?
 Are They Open?

 Yes, most rides are open during Halloweekends.
 The water rides (and the Cedar Point Shores water park) close after Labor Day and are not operating.
 For 2019, only a limited number of rides are open on Friday nights.